micho8/michaelsharaWebsite/content/index.md

 I co-founded crusade to cultivate a community of undergraduate student-athletes who are passionate about researching innovation in the sports medicine field, as well as educating other student-athletes on taking their performance to the next level.

+# Medical Observations
+Through my internship with Dr. Evan Guerrero, Orthopedic Surgeon, I have been shadowing him in the operating room and clinic.
+While shadowing in the Operating room, I prepare with thorough literature reviews on every surgical case to understand biomechanical principles, and biological structures for the respective cases.
+Before surgeries, I also observe preoperative imaging and nerve blocking techniques with the anesthesiologist.

+I have gathered notes of my [[Medical Observations]].

 # Projects
 • [[Infrared Sensor Proportional-Derivative Controller]]